Cronut Recipe

-With the Cronut (Croissant + Donut craze) sweeping the nation, the last thing I’d ever want to do is wait in a bakery line at 6 AM.
-That’s why I was determined to make a copycat cronut recipe that would allow me to enjoy these at home.
-I’ve successfully made copycat beignets and Krispy Kremes in the past, so I knew I could come up with a solution.
+A Cronut is a croissant donut hybrid.
+The original version takes 3 days to make and has lines 100 people deep.
+To say that I'm not a morning person is an understatement.
+The last thing I'd ever want to do is wait in a bakery line at 6 AM.
+That's why I was determined to make a copycat cronut recipe that would allow me to enjoy these at home.
+I've successfully made copycat beignets and Krispy Kremes in the past, so I knew I could come up with a solution.
+This recipe takes no time at all and tastes AMAZING!

-- Affordable: Why pay $5 a donut at the fancy shops when you can make a whole batch for that price.
+- Affordable: Why pay $5 a donut at the fancy shops when you can make a whole batch for that price?

 - Texture: The croissant dough gives them a unique texture with layers of flaky dough.